 The iPhone 7 and iPhone 7 Plus are here, they’re bigger and better than ever and there's a gorgeous new special-edition red version which has just been released.
 So, what’s similar and what’s different about the hottest phones in town?
 And, even more crucially, which one is going to fit into that new micro-bag you just splurged on?

-We don’t care what rock you’ve been living under, Apple’s latest additions to the iPhone family (um, the iPhone 7 and iPhone 7 Plus.
+We don’t care what rock you’ve been living under, Apple’s additions to the iPhone family (um, the iPhone 7 and iPhone 7 Plus.
 Though now we have swanky the new iPhone 8 and iPhones 8 Plus to froth over) are still the talking point of the tech industry.

 It’s no secret that the two phones are pretty awesome, or that there have been some slightly controversial changes from our familiar old iPhone 6s… RIP headphone jack.
 Gone, but never forgotten. *sniff*